kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 ## Next up

-I want to take this application further in future posts showing you how to interact between IHP and Elm, and how use Elm within protected boundaries (requiring authentication).
+I want to take this application further in future posts showing you how to interact between IHP and Elm through flags, http requests and setting up a good widget architecture.
 [Read on to part 2 if these are topics that intrigue you 😊](blog/passing-flags-from-ihp-to-elm)